IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 - For more information on the Makefiles, you can refer to the [PostgreSQL documentation on makefile](https://www.postgresql.org/docs/15/extend-pgxs.html).

 ### Step 5: Build and Install the Extension
-- Now, let's build and install the "pg_py_ext" extension:
+- Let's build and install the "pg_py_ext" extension:

 ```bash
 # Build the extension